 - A previous history of failure with IVF, especially when your doctor thinks that the quality of your eggs may be the problem

 The use of donor eggs is becoming more common, especially among women over 40.
-In 2005, about 12% of all assisted reproduction techniques used donor eggs.
-And the technique enjoys the highest success rate of all fertility procedures.
-In fact, women using fresh embryos (not frozen), have a 43.4% chance of getting pregnant in each cycle.
+In 2018, over 42% of all assisted reproduction techniques using fresh donor eggs resulted in a birth.

 Most egg donation is anonymous, but some couples prefer to know their egg donor and take legal steps to contract for the donation of the eggs.
 If the donor knows the couple, the donor may wish to receive updates once the child is born or may even request visits.
 An egg donor contract that explicitly spells out the terms of any future relationship should always be used, even when the donor is a close friend or relative.